 Medical Appointment Details

-Documenting the medical information related to your car crash involves more than just keeping a few medical bills.
+Documenting injuries, such as the medical information related to your car crash, involves more than just keeping a few medical bills.
 What you save is as important as being consistent and accurate.
 In all, we recommend documenting:

 - Contact details of your treating physicians and medical team – anyone who provides care for your car crash injuries